doguilmak/Predicting-Nephritis-of-Renal-Relvis-Origin/README.md

 ## Problem Statement

 The purpose of this study is; based on the available data, it was estimated whether the person **suffered from renal pelvis origin nephritis** using classification algorithms.
+In addition, dimension reduction was made with **Principal Component Analysis (PDA) and Linear Discriminant Analysis(LDA)** methods.
+PDA and LDA methods made with Logistic Regression.

 ## Dataset